 • Renesas RZ/V2N: DRP-AI3 accelerator delivering 15 TOPS with 10 TOPS/W efficiency.

-Software & Algorithm Breakthroughs: Vision Transformers Meet Real-Time Efficiency
+Software & Algorithm Breakthroughs: Edge AI Vision with Vision Transformers

 On the software side, we have witnessed game-changing algorithms optimized for edge constraints.